berndporr/rhobot/README.md

 ## Credits

 This project has been supervised by Dr. Bernd Porr and is a continuation of work done on the [AlphaBot](https://github.com/berndporr/alphabot) and [SigmaBot](https://github.com/berndporr/sigmabot) projects.

+Rhobot is copyright ©️ of J.C.
+Redmond III and any use of the material in this repository should be appropriately credited.